 Experience working with adaptive bikes is an asset, but isn’t required to help.

-We do offer occasional courses on Adaptive Cycling for Therapists.
-These will be announced here and on social media.
+We do offer professional development courses on Adaptive Cycling for Therapists.
+These will be announced on our website and our social media platforms.

 Mechanics maintain, repair, tune, and adapt our fleet of adaptive bicycles, and consult with therapists on coming up with more ‘creative’ solutions should they be required.

 While we specifically look for experience with repairing, building, or modifying bicycles, a wide range of mechanical or technical skills can qualify you as a mechanic.
-No experience with special-needs children is required.
+No experience with children with disabilities is required.

 You don’t need your own tools – we have multiple workstations with all of the tools needed to run a professional bike shop.